GF3000/Gestor-de-Citas/README.md

+## About the project

+This is the result of the Programación 2 project for Computer Science student an Universidad Polititécnica de Madrid

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.